HEnquist/camilladsp/README.md

   in order to avoid buffer underruns or a slowly increasing latency.
   This is currently supported when using an Alsa, Wasapi or CoreAudio playback device (and any capture device).
   Setting the rate can be done in two ways.
+  * Some capture devices provide a way to adjust the speed of their virtual sample clock (also called pitch adjust).
+    This is available with the Alsa Loopback and USB Audio gadget devices on Linux, as well as the latest (currently unreleased) version or BlackHole on macOS.
-  * If the capture device is an Alsa Loopback device or a USB Audio gadget device, the adjustment can be done by tuning the virtual sample clock of the Loopback or Gadget device.
+    When capturing from any of these devices, the adjustment can be done by tuning the virtual sample clock of the device.
     This avoids the need for asynchronous resampling.
   * If asynchronous resampling is enabled, the adjustment can be done by tuning the resampling ratio.
     Then `resampler` must be set to one of the "Async" types.
 This is supported for all capture devices.